Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Results and Discussion

-A more immediately success story lies in the MCT algorithm which was a lynchpin to the Ramsey Theory algorithm.
+A more immediate success story lies in the MCT algorithm which was a lynchpin to the Ramsey Theory algorithm.
 As mentioned earlier, the results produced for minimal triangle colorings of complete graphs matched known solutions.
-In addition an interesting observation was made when looking at minimal triangle colorings of known maximal (though notably not maximum) $R(5)$ colorings.
-The minimal colorings found by our hybrid runs and matching the known data, were surprisingly close to the number of triangles in those maximal $R(5)$ colorings.
+In addition an interesting observation was made when looking at minimal triangle colorings versus known maximal $R(5)$ colorings.
+The true minimum number of monochromatic triangles were surprisingly close to the number of monochromatic triangles in those maximal $R(5)$ colorings.
 The minimal number of triangles in a coloring of $K_{42}$ is $2660$ and all the maximal $R(5)$ colorings of $K_{42}$ were within $15$ of this number.
 Much of the success of the MCT algorithm is attributed to the ability to convert an MCT problem to a QUBO without introducing any auxiliary variables.